Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool transcribes audio to text ('Transcribes audio into text (Speech-to-Text)'), identifying the verb and resource.
-It distinguishes from sibling tools like translate_audio (which translates audio) and create_speech (text-to-speech).
-However, the phrasing 'Create transcription' is redundant with the following sentence, slightly reducing clarity.
+The description clearly states the tool transcribes audio to text using 'Speech-to-Text'.
+It identifies the verb and resource, differentiating from sibling 'translate_audio'.
+However, the phrase 'Create transcription' is slightly redundant.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.